 Not yet.
 Strategy, brand voice, senior taste, and the relationship layer all still require human practitioners.
 AI changes the unit economics of execution, not the need for senior thinking.
 SMEs that try to run marketing fully via AI without an editorial layer typically produce a high volume of mediocre work that does not move the business.

-What does Eidolon include in an AI-native marketing retainer?
+What does Eidolon include in an integrated growth retainer?

 ---